cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 A distinction is made between resource requests and limits:

 - **Resource Requests:** Specify the minimum resources (CPU cores, memory, ephemeral storage) required by a dogu for it to be functional.
-  In the multinode EcoSystem, the Kubernetes scheduler ensures that the Dogu is started on a node with sufficient resources.
+  In the Multinode-EcoSystem, the Kubernetes scheduler ensures that the Dogu is started on a node with sufficient resources.
 - **Resource Limits:** Specify the maximum amount of resources a Dogu is allowed to use.

 #### Memory